trustworktech/create-react-ssr-app/.github/ISSUE_TEMPLATE/bug_report.md

     less details, but this makes it less likely they'll get fixed soon.

     In either case, please use this template and fill in as many fields below as you can.

-    Note that we don't provide help for webpack questions after ejecting.
-    You can find webpack docs at https://webpack.js.org/.
 -->

 ### Describe the bug